China Jocson

-Czarina Maria "China" D. Capili-Jocson, married name Cojuangco, is a Filipina crisis management strategist and former journalist who served as the Assistant to the Presidential Spokesperson (Deputy to the Presidential Spokesperson) in the administration of President Rodrigo Duterte.
-In April 2018, she was appointed by the Special Envoy of the Philippines to the United States as its Deputy to the Ambassador, then eventually the office's official representative.
+China Jocson, married name Cojuangco was a Filipina crisis management strategist and former journalist who served as the Assistant to the Presidential Spokesperson (Deputy to the Presidential Spokesperson) in the administration of President Rodrigo Duterte.

 She was a news presenter for GMA News and Public Affairs (2003–2006) and later on, spearheaded the lifestyle content of GMA Online (2010–2015).

-China Jocson Cojuangco is currently involved in pursuing her late husband's philantrophic legacy, through the Little Blue Chair initiative.
+China Cojuangco is currently involved in pursuing her late husband's philanthropic legacy, through the Little Blue Chair initiative.